refractionPOINT/lce_doc/docs/events.md

 ## Log Events

 Events around activity in External Logs.

-`target: log`
+Currently only used in service notifications.

 ### ingest